This article contains:

 Once the product vision and mission are defined, the next step is to plot the strategy you would like to implement.

-This step is an art because it involves finding leverages and competitively exploiting them to accomplish your vision and mission.
+This step is an art since it involves finding leverages and competitively exploiting them to achieve your vision and mission.

 The product strategy needs to be very tactical with a sense of where the tasks are implementable and achievable.

-Initiatives are derived from product goals themselves.
-However, they are more conceptual.
+Initiatives come from product goals and are more conceptual.

 Examples of initiatives are improving customer satisfaction, upselling new services, and entering the new industrial territory.